Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-d0O-WTsvAYA.md

 ### Transcript

-> why would you need support for spearing exactly like what isn't the point of speedrunning that i mean you can add features to like have like timers and stuff like that i guess uh as far as i know there's nothing stopping you from speedrunning the game
+> why would you need support for spearing exactly like what isn't the point of speedrunning that i mean you can add features to like have like timers and stuff like that i guess, as far as i know there's nothing stopping you from speedrunning the game